 Wash your hands after using Tricortone.

 It is important to use Tricortone exactly as your doctor has told you.
 If you use it less often than you should, it may not work as well and your skin problem may not improve.
 Using it more often than you should may not improve your skin problem any faster and may cause or increase side effects.

 How long to use it

-Your doctor or pharmacist will tell you how long to use TRICORTONE.
+Your doctor will tell you how long to use Tricortone.

-Do not use TRICORTONE for longer than your doctor tells you.
-If you use TRICORTONE for longer than your doctor tells you, the chance of side effects may increase.
+If you use it for longer than your doctor tells you, the chance of side effects may increase.

 If you forget to use it